proto-mvp/SimpleWeatherApp/README.md

 ## Introduction to features of the app

-- Sample app showing weather details for a given city
+- Sample app showing weather details for a given city using data from http://openweathermap.org API

 - A user can type the name of a city